"Archer had a day to forget - figures of 10-0-81-1 represented his most expensive in one-day internationals"

 Why, one wouldn’t mind being a few quid behind the Barmy Army trumpeter – if not physically behind him, of course, or at least not without ear plugs and/or a shotgun.

-If this series is significant for anyone, it is actually South Africa, given that they are effectively playing for the right to take part in the 50-over World Cup later this year.
+If this series is significant for anyone, it is actually South Africa, given that they are effectively playing for the right to take part in the 50-over World Cup which takes place later this year.

 They went into the match 11th in the World Cup Super League standings, with the top-eight qualifying by right for the tournament proper.